zhukovgreen/zhukovgreen/docs/artem_cv.md

     - API mocking
     - integration testing for microservices based application
 - documentation and code review
-- setting up CI pipelines for linting, testing and building images
+- setting up CI pipelines for linting, testing, and building images

 **DevOps:**
-- Setting up automatic deployment system with a help of Gitlab runners, docker-compose, shell scripting and Gitlab CI.
+- Setting up automatic deployment system with the help of Gitlab runners, docker-compose, shell scripting, and Gitlab CI.
 - Writing Ansible and Vagrant scripts to deploy the app on Kubernetes
-- Containerization of a different applications for the needs of the team ( i.e. special cli version of FreeCAD, image with pythonnet support on Linux and Mono, linux with wine integration to run windows assemblies on linux
+- Containerization of different applications for the needs of the team ( i.e. special cli version of FreeCAD, the image with pythonnet support on Linux and Mono, linux with wine integration to run windows assemblies on linux
 )
 - Building infrastructure automation for development and staging environments
-- Setting up app monitoring with help of Gitlab CI, Sentry and some scripting
+- Setting up app monitoring with the help of Gitlab CI, Sentry and some scripting
 - Setting up app templating, pre-commit hooks for a team

 **Machine learning engineer:**